Darksonn/linux/README.md

 # Rust for Linux CI

-This repository hosts the Continuous Integration (CI) configuration for the [Rust for Linux](https://github.com/Rust-for-Linux/linux) project.
-It runs build tests, checkpatch, KUnit tests (via QEMU), and formatting checks.
+This repository hosts a Continuous Integration (CI) configuration for testing Rust patches for the Linux kernel.

 ## Usage